jamievasales/jamies-shopping-cart/README.md

 ## Installation
 Run the docker-compose file to start the app and wait for ` Server is running on port 8080`

-Running Docker Compose down is recommend for new node modules and db changesets Please ensure that no postgres instances are running locally on port 5432
+Running Docker Compose down is recommend for new node modules and db changesets.

+Please ensure that no postgres instances are running locally on port 5432
 ```bash
 docker-compose down